kyma-project/cloud-manager/docs/user/resources/04-20-10-aws-nfs-volume.md

 instance that can be used as RWX volume in the cluster.
 Once the AWS EFS instance is provisioned in the underlying cloud provider subscription, also the corresponding PersistentVolume and PersistentVolumeClaim are created in RWX mode, so they can be used from multiple cluster workloads.
-To use it as a volume in the cluster workload, speify the workload volume of the `persistentVolumeClaim` type.
+To use it as a volume in the cluster workload, specify the workload volume of the `persistentVolumeClaim` type.
-A created AwsNfsVolume can be deleted only where there are no workloads that are using it, and PV and PVC are unbound.
+A created AwsNfsVolume can be deleted only where there are no workloads that are using it, and when PV and PVC are unbound.

 The AwsNfsVolume requires an IP address in each zone of the cluster.
 Those IP addresses are allocated from the [IpRange](./04-10-iprange.md).
 If IpRange is not specified in the AwsNfsVolume